 Benefits

-- Company van provided
+- Company uniform

 At KHR we take care to ensure that you are represented as well as possible so it is worth checking your CV for layout, spelling and grammar as well as making sure it is up to date before you submit.
 If you feel you need to highlight particular qualifications, skills or relevant experience with regards to a specific role then please add a cover letter or a preface page.
 This does not need to be formatted in the same manner.
 In addition, if your CV is heavy with graphics etc, please could you also submit a "clean" copy in Word.
 Thank you.